Heinz Oberhummer

-Heinz Oberhummer was an Austrian physicist and skeptic.
+Heinz Oberhummer (19 May 1941 – 24 November 2015), was an Austrian physicist and skeptic.

 Biography

 Heinz Oberhummer was born in Bischofshofen and grew up in Obertauern, Austria.
-He studied physics at the University of Graz and the Ludwig Maximilian University of Munich.
+He studied physics at the University of Graz and LMU Munich.

 He lived in the village of Oberwölbling in the Dunkelsteinerwald, Lower Austria.
 Heinz Oberhummer was married and had two children.

 Research fields

-Heinz Oberhummer was professor emeritus of Theoretical Physics at the Atominstitut of the Vienna University of Technology.
+Heinz Oberhummer was professor emeritus of Theoretical Physics at the Atominstitut of the Technical University of Vienna.

 His main research area was nucleosynthesis.
 He was also involved in questions concerning the fine-tuning of the Universe.